TahaNaqv/Aeroscraper-Solana/replit.md

 # Aerospacer Protocol - Replit Development Environment

 ## Overview
-The Aerospacer Protocol is a decentralized lending platform on Solana.
-Its core purpose is to enable Collateralized Debt Positions (CDPs), mint the aUSD stablecoin, and manage an automated liquidation system.
+The Aerospacer Protocol is a decentralized lending platform on Solana, enabling Collateralized Debt Positions (CDPs), aUSD stablecoin minting, and automated liquidation.
 It integrates with Pyth Network for price feeds and features a robust fee distribution mechanism.
-The project aims to provide a secure and efficient on-chain lending solution within the Solana ecosystem, introducing a new primitive for decentralized finance.
+The project aims to deliver a secure, efficient, and scalable on-chain lending solution within the Solana ecosystem, establishing a new primitive for decentralized finance.

 ## User Preferences
 *This section will be updated as you work with the project*

-## Recent Changes

-### Off-Chain Sorting Architecture (2025-01-24)

-**CRITICAL SCALABILITY FIX**: Resolved transaction size limit that prevented production deployment beyond 3-4 troves.

-**Problem Identified:**
-- On-chain linked list required ALL nodes in `remainingAccounts` for traversal
-- Transaction size: 3-4 troves = 1287 bytes > 1232 byte limit ❌
-- Protocol could not scale beyond handful of users

-**Solution Implemented:**
-- **Removed on-chain storage**: Deleted `Node` and `SortedTrovesState` structs (eliminated ~300 lines of state management)
-- **Simplified sorted_troves.rs**: Reduced from 668 lines → 217 lines (68% reduction)
-- **Off-chain sorting + on-chain validation**: Client fetches all troves via RPC, sorts by ICR, passes only 2-3 neighbor hints (~6-9 accounts = ~200 bytes)
-- **Contract validates ordering**: Checks `prev_icr <= trove_icr <= next_icr` without storing anything

-**Benefits:**
-- ✅ No transaction size limits (can handle 1000+ troves)
-- ✅ Reduced on-chain storage costs (no Node accounts)
-- ✅ Simpler contract logic (validation-only)
-- ✅ Flexible client-side sorting strategies

-**Architecture Changes:**
-- **Removed**: `insert_trove()`, `remove_trove()`, `reinsert_trove()`, `find_insert_position()` functions
-- **Kept**: `get_liquidatable_troves()` (simplified to accept pre-sorted list via remainingAccounts)
-- **New**: `validate_icr_ordering()` function for neighbor validation
-- **New**: `tests/trove-indexer.ts` - Client-side utility for fetching, sorting, and finding neighbors
-- **Updated**: All instructions (open_trove, close_trove, add_collateral, etc.) to remove linked list operations
-- **Removed**: Admin cleanup instructions (`reset_sorted_troves`, `close_node`) - no longer needed

-**Testing Impact:**
-- All tests updated to use off-chain sorting pattern
-- Helper functions added to `protocol-test-utils.ts`: `fetchAllTrovesSimple()`, `sortTrovesByICR()`, `findNeighborAccountsSimple()`

-### PDA Verification Security Fix (2025-01-24)

-**CRITICAL SECURITY FIX**: Prevented fake account injection attacks in neighbor hint validation.

-**Vulnerability Identified:**
-- Off-chain sorting architecture accepts neighbor hints via `remainingAccounts`
-- Previous implementation only checked if accounts could deserialize as `LiquidityThreshold`
-- Attackers could create fake accounts with arbitrary ICR values to bypass ordering validation
-- This allowed malicious trove insertion at any position in the sorted list ❌

-**Solution Implemented:**
-- **Added PDA verification helper**: `verify_liquidity_threshold_pda()` in `sorted_troves.rs`
-- **PDA derivation check**: Verifies each neighbor account matches expected PDA: `[b"liquidity_threshold", owner.as_ref()]`
-- **Placement**: Verification happens AFTER deserialization (to get owner) but BEFORE using ICR values
-- **Complete protection**: Applied to all four trove mutation instructions

-**Security Benefits:**
-- ✅ Only legitimate protocol-generated LiquidityThreshold PDAs accepted as neighbor hints
-- ✅ Fake account injection attack vector completely closed
-- ✅ Maintains off-chain sorting performance while adding on-chain security
-- ✅ No impact on valid use cases (real PDAs pass verification transparently)

-**Architecture Changes:**
-- **Added**: `verify_liquidity_threshold_pda()` helper function in `sorted_troves.rs` (lines 183-208)
-- **Updated**: `open_trove.rs` - PDA verification for prev/next neighbors before ICR validation
-- **Updated**: `add_collateral.rs` - PDA verification for prev/next neighbors before ICR validation
-- **Updated**: `remove_collateral.rs` - PDA verification for prev/next neighbors before ICR validation
-- **Updated**: `borrow_loan.rs` - PDA verification for prev/next neighbors before ICR validation

-**Architect Review Result:**
-- ✅ **PASS** - Implementation correctly blocks fake accounts
-- ✅ Security: No concerns observed
-- ✅ Fully closes previously exploitable attack surface
-- Recommendation: Add negative-path tests for forged accounts (future work)

-### Test Suite Migration to Off-Chain Sorting (2025-01-24)

-**COMPLETE MIGRATION**: Successfully migrated entire test suite (10 files, 41+ trove mutation calls) to use off-chain sorting architecture with neighbor hints and PDA verification.

-**Files Migrated:**
-1. **protocol-trove-management.ts** (17 calls) - Core trove management operations
-2. **protocol-cpi-security.ts** (7 calls) - Cross-program invocation security tests
-3. **protocol-core.ts** (6 calls) - Basic protocol operations
-4. **protocol-error-coverage.ts** (5 calls) - Error scenario testing
-5. **devnet-initialization.ts** (3 calls) - Devnet setup and initialization
-6. **protocol-security.ts** (2 calls) - Security feature testing
-7. **protocol-oracle-integration.ts** (1 call) - Oracle integration tests
-8. **protocol-redemption.ts** (1 redemption test + infrastructure) - Redemption system
-9. **protocol-edge-cases.ts** (infrastructure only) - Edge case testing framework
-10. **fee-integration.ts** (infrastructure only) - Fee contract integration

-**Migration Pattern Applied:**
-- Added imports from `trove-indexer.ts` (fetchAllTroves, sortTrovesByICR, findNeighbors, buildNeighborAccounts)
-- Created `getNeighborHints()` helper function in each file to:
-  - Fetch all existing troves via RPC (`fetchAllTroves`)
-  - Sort by ICR off-chain (`sortTrovesByICR`)
-  - Calculate new trove's ICR position
-  - Find neighbor LiquidityThreshold accounts (`findNeighbors`)
-  - Return properly formatted AccountMeta[] for `remainingAccounts`
-- Updated all trove mutation calls to use `.remainingAccounts(neighborHints)`
-- Removed obsolete on-chain linked list traversal code
-- Derived `node` and `sortedTrovesState` PDAs locally where needed (removed from derivePDAs helper as obsolete)

-**Critical Bug Fix:**
-- Fixed `protocol-error-coverage.ts` where `getNeighborHints()` was passing mock Program object `{ programId } as Program<AerospacerProtocol>` instead of real Program instance
-- Would have caused runtime TypeError in `fetchAllTroves()`
-- Fixed by changing function signature to accept `program: Program<AerospacerProtocol>` and updating all 5 call sites

-**Architect Review Result:**
-- ✅ **PASS** - All test files properly migrated with correct pattern
-- ✅ No runtime failures expected
-- ✅ All `getNeighborHints()` functions use real Program instances
-- ✅ Migration coherent across entire test suite
-- ✅ Test suite ready for execution once environment setup complete

-**Benefits:**
-- Tests now work with scalable architecture (1000+ troves)
-- All error scenarios preserved (tests still expect correct errors)
-- All security assertions unchanged
-- All integration logic maintained
-- Transaction size now constant ~200 bytes regardless of total trove count

-### Protocol Fee Integration Tests Fixed (2025-01-23)

-Implemented comprehensive fee integration tests in `tests/protocol-fees-integration.ts` following code reuse principles:

-**Code Reuse Implementation:**
-- Migrated from duplicate setup code to using `setupTestEnvironment()` from `protocol-test-utils.ts`
-- Follows same pattern as `protocol-oracle-integration.ts` (established reference implementation)
-- Uses shared helper functions: `createTestUser()`, `openTroveForUser()`, `derivePDAs()`

-**Test Coverage (6 tests total):**
-1. **Test 8.1 - Fee Distribution via CPI**: Opens real trove, verifies fee CPI works, checks protocol state references correct fee program
-2. **Test 8.2 - Protocol Fee Calculation (5%)**: Opens trove with 1000 aUSD loan, verifies 5% fee calculation is correct
-3. **Test 8.3 - Stability Pool Mode Distribution**: Explicitly toggles to enable stability pool mode, verifies 100% of fees distributed to stability pool (strict validation with ±1 lamport tolerance), restores original mode
-4. **Test 8.4 - Treasury Mode Distribution**: Explicitly toggles to disable stability pool mode, verifies 100% of fees split 50/50 to treasury addresses (strict validation with ±1 lamport tolerance), restores original mode
-5. **Test 8.5 - Fee State Validation**: Architectural verification - validates fee_state_addr in protocol state prevents fake fee contract injection
-6. **Test 8.6 - Fee Account Owner Validation**: Architectural verification - validates payer token account ownership enforced at runtime

-**Key Implementation Details:**
-- **Deterministic Mode Testing**: Tests 8.3 and 8.4 explicitly toggle `isStakeEnabled` flag via `toggleStakeContract()` instruction to force specific distribution modes, then restore original state
-- **Strict 100% Validation**: Uses BigInt comparisons with ±1 lamport tolerance to verify exact fee amounts distributed (not just >= checks)
-- **BigInt-Safe Comparisons**: All token balance comparisons use BigInt throughout to avoid Number precision loss for large loan amounts
-- **50/50 Split Validation**: Treasury mode uses BigInt-safe 1% tolerance check for split verification
-- **Fee Account Architecture**: Confirmed stabilityPoolTokenAccount, feeAddress1TokenAccount, feeAddress2TokenAccount are ATAs (Associated Token Accounts), not PDAs

 ## System Architecture

 **Core Programs:**
-The project uses Anchor v0.28.0 in Rust and consists of three main Solana smart contract programs:
+The project utilizes Anchor v0.28.0 in Rust and comprises three main Solana smart contract programs:
 1.  **aerospacer-protocol**: Manages core lending logic, including CDPs, stablecoin minting, and liquidation.
 2.  **aerospacer-oracle**: Handles price feed management, primarily integrating with the Pyth Network.
 3.  **aerospacer-fees**: Manages fee collection and distribution.

 **UI/UX Decisions:**
-The design prioritizes transparent and auditable on-chain interactions, ensuring all state changes and operations are publicly verifiable on the Solana blockchain.
+The design emphasizes transparent and auditable on-chain interactions, ensuring all state changes and operations are publicly verifiable on the Solana blockchain.

 **Technical Implementations & Feature Specifications:**
-*   **Collateralized Debt Positions (CDPs)**: Allows users to lock collateral to mint aUSD stablecoins.
+*   **Collateralized Debt Positions (CDPs)**: Users can lock collateral to mint aUSD stablecoins.
 *   **Stablecoin (aUSD) Minting**: Supports the minting of its native stablecoin, aUSD.
 *   **Automated Liquidation System**: Ensures protocol solvency by liquidating undercollateralized positions.
 *   **Stability Pool**: Implements Liquity's Product-Sum algorithm for reward distribution.
-*   **Fee Distribution Mechanism**: A dual-mode system for distributing fees to the stability pool or splitting them between specified addresses.
+*   **Fee Distribution Mechanism**: A dual-mode system for distributing fees to the stability pool or splitting them between specified addresses, with comprehensive validation for exact fee amounts and distribution modes.
-*   **Oracle Integration**: Uses Pyth Network for real-time price feeds for all collateral assets, with dynamic collateral discovery via CPI.
+*   **Oracle Integration**: Uses Pyth Network for real-time price feeds with dynamic collateral discovery via CPI.
 *   **Cross-Program Communication (CPI)**: Utilizes CPI for secure and atomic interactions between sub-programs.
 *   **SPL Token Integration**: Full support for Solana Program Library (SPL) tokens for collateral and stablecoin operations.
-*   **Sorted Troves (Off-Chain Architecture)**: Uses off-chain sorting with on-chain ICR validation.
-Client fetches all troves via RPC, sorts by ICR, and passes only neighbor hints for validation.
-No on-chain linked list storage, enabling unlimited scalability.
+*   **Sorted Troves (Off-Chain Architecture)**: Employs off-chain sorting with on-chain ICR validation.
+The client fetches all troves via RPC, sorts by ICR, and passes only neighbor hints for validation, eliminating on-chain linked list storage for unlimited scalability.
+Includes critical PDA verification to prevent fake account injection attacks.
 *   **Individual Collateral Ratio (ICR)**: Real-time ICR calculations are implemented across the protocol, supporting multi-collateral types and ensuring solvency checks.
-*   **Redemption System**: Accepts pre-sorted trove lists from client, validates ICR ordering, supports both full and partial redemptions.
+*   **Redemption System**: Accepts pre-sorted trove lists from the client, validates ICR ordering, and supports both full and partial redemptions.

 **System Design Choices:**
-*   **Anchor Framework**: Used for Solana smart contract development.
+*   **Anchor Framework**: Utilized for Solana smart contract development.
 *   **Rust & TypeScript**: Rust for on-chain programs and TypeScript for off-chain tests and interactions.
 *   **Modular Architecture**: Separation of concerns into distinct programs (`protocol`, `oracle`, `fees`).
 *   **Security Features**: Includes safe math operations, access control, input validation, atomic state consistency, PDA validation, and optimization for Solana BPF stack limits.